peterldowns/pgmigrate/README.md

   meaningful docstring, so you should be able to explore it quite easily using an LSP plugin or by reading the code in Github or in your local editor.
 - You may also refer to [the go.dev docs, pkg.go.dev/github.com/peterldowns/pgmigrate](https://pkg.go.dev/github.com/peterldowns/pgmigrate).

+# Quickstart Example

+[Please visit the `./example` directory](./example/) for a working example of how to use pgmigrate.
+This example demonstrates:

+- Using the CLI
+- Creating and applying new migrations
+- Dumping your schema to a file
+- Using pgmigrate as an embedded library to run migrations on startup
+- Writing extremely fast database-backed tests

 # CLI